top of page

 Our general expectations for undergraduate researchers include:

-• Dedicating a minimum of three quarters to volunteer in the lab.
+• Dedicating a minimum of three quarters (1 academic year) to work in the lab.
 During the academic year, classes are your top priority.
 These are challenging projects and three quarters will give you the time to dive in and make significant contributions to research.
-We prefer at least one summer of commitment.
+We prefer at least one summer of commitment if that is an option for you.

-• No participation in full-time research in another lab
+• No participation in undergraduate research in another lab.

-• During the academic quarters, spending an average of 10 hours per week working on research (including weekly meetings) - some weeks will be more and some weeks will be less, based on your schedule and project status.
+• During the academic quarters, spending 8-10 hours per week (on average) working on research is critical.
+With bio-focused experimental research, experiments take time, although they can be nicely organized into discreet time blocks.
 We know that classes, work, and other extracurricular activities keep your schedule busy.
 Ask yourself if you have time to responsibly dedicate to pursuing research.

-• Participating in monthly working group meetings.
-You should come prepared to these meetings with slides or other handouts to share your progress, discuss challenges, and help your peers with their research.
+• Participating in weekly lab meetings (when your class schedule allows) and monthly working group meetings with your subgroup.
+You should come prepared to the working group meetings with slides or other handouts to share your progress, discuss challenges, and help yourself and your peers with their research.

-• Keeping clear documentation and a lab notebook.
+• Keeping clear documentation and an electronic or hard copy lab notebook, depending on your research area.
 Others will likely be building upon and learning from your work in the future.
 Thus it is important that everyone keeps clear notes (including comments in any computer code) so that you can easily share what you have done.

 • Defining clear goals and outcomes.
 We aim for everyone to produce a final report, abstract, or other publication based upon their project.
 We will work with you to help define these goals for your specific project and career goals!